 Once the upstream area is stabilized, remove and properly dispose of the logs.
 Areas disturbed beneath the logs may need to be seeded and mulched.
 Sediment control logs that are biodegradable may occasionally be left in place (e.g., when logs are used in conjunction with erosion control blankets as permanent slope breaks).
-However, removal of sediment control logs after final stabilization is typically appropriate when used in perimeter control, inlet protection and check dam applications.
-Compost from compost sediment control logs may be spread over the area and seeded as long as this does not cover newly established vegetation.
+However, removal of sediment control logs after final stabilization is typically recommended when used in perimeter control, inlet protection and check dam applications.